From arc

 <tool_restrictions>

-AskUserQuestion — Preserve the one-question-at-a-time interaction pattern for every question in this skill, including gathering context and validating drafts.
+AskUserQuestion — Preserve the one-question-at-a-time interaction pattern for every question in this skill, including mode selection, missing context, and draft validation.
 In Claude Code, use the tool.
 In Codex, ask one concise plain-text question at a time unless a structured question tool is actually available in the current mode.
 Keep context before the question to 2-3 sentences max, and do not narrate missing tools or fallbacks to the user.

 AskUserQuestion: